 Hana, Mohsen and Maysam Makhmalbaf

-Dissident Iranian director Mohsen Makhmalbaf and his filmmaker children Maysam and Hana, alongside producer of TV series Have I Got News For You Jimmy Melville, have called on the UK government to resettle Afghanistan’s creatives.
+Dissident Iranian director Mohsen Makhmalbaf and his filmmaker children Maysam and Hana, alongside producer of TV series Have I Got News For You Jimmy Mulville, have called on the UK government to resettle Afghanistan’s creatives.

-They spoke during a hearing with the cross-party culture, media and sport (CMS) committee today, highlighting the danger Afghan creatives are facing in their home country,
+They spoke during a hearing with the cross-party culture, media and sport (CMS) committee today, highlighting the danger Afghan creatives are facing in their home country.

 “The Taliban is an anti-cultural movement… Bringing these people here is not just saving the life of individuals.
-It’s saving culture.” said Makhmalbaf, drawing on several examples of artists who have been killed in Afghanistan.
+It’s saving culture,” said Makhmalbaf, drawing on several examples of artists who have been killed in Afghanistan.

-“There are other people who want to come, and these people [creatives] are not more important, but they are higher risk because they are visible, and they are high profile, and they are easily spotted,” said Melville.
+“There are other people who want to come, and these people [creatives] are not more important, but they are higher risk because they are visible, and they are high profile, and they are easily spotted,” said Mulville.

 Makhmalbaf moved to London in 2011, having experienced attempts on his life from the Iranian state while living in Iran and France.
 His children Maysam and Hana also live in London.